cfw-guide/ios.cfw.guide/_pages/en_US/installing-h3lix.md

 {% include toc title="Table of Contents" %}

-The h3lix jailbreak tool for iOS devices allows is capable of jailbreaking every 32 bit device on firmware version 10.0 up to 10.3.3.
+The h3lix jailbreak tool is capable of jailbreaking every 32bit iOS device on firmware version 10.0 up to 10.3.3.

 Note that the h3lix jailbreak is not “persistent” (meaning it does not remain installed after a reboot).
 You will need to re-run the exploit after every reboot.
 You will be instructed on how to do this.